tomek7667/tomek7667/README.md

 - 👨‍💻 I'm a teenager, doing techincal stuff
 - 🔭 I'm working on:
   - [Your Personal Database](https://github.com/LeKSuS-04/Your-Personal-Database)
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning:
-  - algorithms and data structures
+  - Algorithms and data structures
-  - databases and REST API
+  - Building REST API with Flask and SQLite
 - 👯 I’m looking to collaborate on everything.
 Seriously, if you have an interesting idea, I'm down
 - ⚡ Fun fact: I also like beatboxing